-9.1.
+10.1.
 Summary

 The Bankstown and Campsie Parking, Loading and Servicing Study has established the scene for current land use and transport trends and practices in Bankstown and Campsie, and described how these will change as a result of the implementation of the Complete Streets approach, planned rapid transit infrastructure like Sydney Metro, new land use growth plans and known future land use developments.
-The future transport and land use vision for Bankstown and Campsie can be described as one which prioritises movement by foot, public transport and bicycle to access a high density of residential, commercial, mixed-use, recreational, educational and civic land uses.
+The future transport and land use vision for Bankstown and Campsie can be described as one which prioritises movement by foot, public transport and bicycle to access a high density of residential, commercial, mixeduse, recreational, educational and civic land uses.
 Notwithstanding this prioritisation, there will still be car movements in Bankstown and Campsie but the vision seeks to repurpose space for cars in the private and public domains, for example, parking space and road space, for other more productive purposes in line with the vision.

-Accordingly, this study has provided a comprehensive discussion on how CCB is able to reform various aspects of the transport network, including general car parking for private developments, alternative parking frameworks, EVs, car share, loading and waste collection, to realise the future vision for Bankstown and Campsie.
-This discussion has compared various options available to CCB for implementation through its DCP or other policy documents, and explained the trade-offs and consequences of each, with a supporting evidence base through benchmarking with comparable cities, technical guidance or academic literature.
-Based on this discussion, the study established a series of recommendations for CCB's consideration that would change or adapt its management approach to general car parking for private developments, alternative parking frameworks, EVs, car share, loading and waste collection.
+Accordingly, this study has provided a comprehensive discussion on how CBC is able to reform various aspects of the transport network, including general car parking for private developments, alternative parking frameworks, bicycle parking and end-of-trip facilities, EVs, car share, loading and waste collection, to realise the future vision for Bankstown and Campsie.
+This discussion has compared various options available to CBC for implementation through its DCP or other policy documents, and explained the trade-offs and consequences of each, with a supporting evidence base through benchmarking with comparable cities, technical guidance or academic literature.
+Based on this discussion, the study established a series of recommendations for CBC's consideration that would change or adapt its management approach to general car parking for private developments, alternative parking frameworks, bicycle parking and end-of-trip facilities, EVs, car share, loading and waste collection.
 In summary, the recommendations involve:

-- Enablement of developments to be provided with as much parking as needed, within a reasonable limit that minimises negative externalities related to traffic congestion and poor urban amenity. - Ability to separate private parking spaces from the associated land use, which would enable the efficient allocation of parking resources to those who have a genuine need and a willingness to pay through private sale or lease arrangements. - Incentives to increase the supply of EV parking and charging infrastructure in Bankstown and Campsie, recognising the expected increased uptake of EVs but also avoiding excessive upfront costs for developers. - A framework to allow CCB to be in a strong position to welcome the establishment of more car share spaces not only in Bankstown and Campsie but throughout the LGA, by setting out the key parameters that car share operators should follow that benefit both CCB and the operators. - A shift towards more on-site loading and waste collection for most new developments but retaining exceptions and discretion for smaller scale activities or locations that are physically incapable of providing on-site facilities.
+- Enablement of developments to be provided with as much parking as needed, within a reasonable limit that minimises negative externalities related to traffic congestion and poor urban amenity. - Ability to separate private parking spaces from the associated land use, which would enable the efficient allocation of parking resources to those who have a genuine need and a willingness to pay through private sale or lease arrangements. - Greater clarity on bicycle parking and end-of-trip facility rates to enable active transport access - Incentives to increase the supply of EV parking and charging infrastructure in Bankstown and Campsie, recognising the expected increased uptake of EVs but also avoiding excessive upfront costs for developers. - A framework to allow CBC to be in a strong position to welcome the establishment of more car share spaces not only in Bankstown and Campsie but throughout the LGA, by setting out the key parameters that car share operators should follow that benefit both CBC and the operators. - A shift towards more on-site loading and waste collection for most new developments but retaining exceptions and discretion for smaller scale activities or locations that are physically incapable of providing on-site facilities.

-As CCB embarks on its journey to update its DCP for Bankstown, Campsie, other centres as well as for the entire LGA, the study's recommendations, in particular those related to car parking, EVs, loading and waste collection, are able to be translated into detailed DCP provisions.
-Others such as the recommendation for a comprehensive parking management strategy and a car share policy, can be implemented through the preparation of new Council policies outside the statutory planning framework.
+As CBC embarks on its journey to update its DCP for Bankstown, Campsie, other centres as well as for the entire LGA, the study's recommendations, in particular those related to parking, EVs, loading and waste collection, are able to be translated into detailed DCP provisions.
+Others such as the recommendation for a comprehensive parking management strategy and a car share policy, can be implemented through the preparation of new CBC policies outside the statutory planning framework.